kmnemon/kmnemon.github.io/_posts/2018-05-16-about-quality.md

 ![](/assets/images/2018-05-16-about-quality/focus.jpg)
 programming need

-* be aware off technism
+* be aware of technism

 * hurry, not rush
 Deliver the software to the market, we need to be hurry, but donot rush, if you rush, the software definite to be...